Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 I don’t remember learning the whys and wherefores of it all, but at least I knew that.

-I was 17 years old when Sarajevo hosted the Winter Olympics, in 1984.
-Not being much interested in sport, I can’t say I learnt any more about where it actually was then either.
+When Sarajevo hosted the Winter Olympics in 1984, I was 17 years old.
+Not being much interested in sport, I can’t say I learned any more about where it was then either.

 Now, walking side by side with Neno, our tour guide and a young man who grew up during the siege of Sarajevo, I feel guilty that his city and his plight weren’t ever in my mind.